 Property owners can calculate their own millage rate by dividing their taxable value by 1,000, then multiplying by 0.9067 mills.

 For example: $95,500/1,000 = 95.5 x 0.9067 mills = $87 per year

 A Space for the Community by the Community

 In 2018, the Board of Trustees created a Community Center Citizens Advisory Committee to provide guidance on facility needs and design.
 Comprised of Township residents, the Committee explored existing facilities of similar function, size or scope in other communities and met with various groups that might make use of the new space.
 Additionally, the Committee gathered community feedback online and through several in-person meetings and workshops.

-Earlier this month, Trustees agreed to move forward with the project’s conceptual design plans.
+In July, Trustees agreed to move forward with the project’s conceptual design plans.
 In 2020, the Township Board paused the proposed community center on the Northview High School campus due the COVID-19 pandemic.
 This spring, Trustees expressed interest in pursuing a new site that was more centrally located in the Township.

 For the latest updates on this project, subscribe to the Township’s weekly e-newsletter here.